cornell-pl/TxForest/progress.md

   - clean up examples

 - python:
-  - add more transactions to the indexing example
+  - maybe add nomalizing to the grading example
-  - add the grading example
+  - coment the non main libraries and move the python forest stuff to the main readme, and clean up

 - both
   - add more comments to the code, and imporve code readabilty